EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 This is what researchers, journalists, and engineers mean when they say the model is a "black box".
 The interior bits, the brains of the artificial intelligence, aren't interpretable to us.

 When a large language model makes a prediction for the next bit of text, it is the result of a series of mathematical operations using numbers that we can't explain their origin or significance.
-They are the numbers the LLM learned in its training that allowed it to best predict the next piece of text, but we don't have a clear picture how or why these parameters have any specific value.
+They are the numbers the LLM learned in its training that allowed it to best predict the next piece of text, but we don't have a clear picture of how or why these parameters have any specific value.

 The numbers line up really well so that Claude is able to help us translate text and write emails, but we can't really say why there is a 7 or a 1 or a 3 in any one spot.
 It's not magic, more like a chaotic mystery impossible for us to wrap our head around, at least in its current form.

 Understanding this black box is then a matter of deciphering this impossibly large puzzle.
 One approach (pursued by the authors) could be to break the parameters inside the model into pieces, where each piece is responsible for producing a specific kind of text, and understanding these pieces.

-The field of research investigating these questions called "mechanistic interpretability".
+The field of research investigating these questions is called "mechanistic interpretability".
 Not only are the researchers trying to understand the internal logic behind the output of an LLM, but they are trying to do this in a way that is easily repeatable and "scalable" (i.e. it works on systems of any size).

 Understanding this black box is important to see how the model is making its decisions, but it will also be useful in order to take fine grained, purposeful control of the system.
 If we want the system to behave in a less biased manner, it would be really helpful if we could find where "bias" is stored or represented in the system.

-In their paper, the Anthropic team builds upon their previous research in order to transform those very confusing numbers inside an LLM into a series of unique and interpretable concepts that could one day be used to understand the models chain of thought, and to offer more specific control over its behavior.
+In their paper, the Anthropic team builds upon their previous research in order to transform those very confusing numbers inside an LLM into a series of unique and interpretable concepts that could one day be used to understand the model's chain of thought, and to offer more specific control over its behavior.

 ## What are Features?